MapsPeople/docs/src/android/v3/live-data/live-data-tutorial.md

     </mi-tab-panel>
 </mi-tabs>

-If you are using the demo solution.
-You will need to allign the camera with one of the solutions venues.
-You can use this example to find a venue and position the camera on it.
+If you are using the Demo Solution, you will need to align the camera with one of the Solution's Venues.
+You can use this example to find a Venue and position the camera on it.

 <mi-tabs>
     <mi-tab label="Java" tab-for="java"></mi-tab>
     <mi-tab label="Kotlin" tab-for="kotlin"></mi-tab>
     <mi-tab-panel id="java">
-        <h3>java</h3>
+        <h3>Java</h3>
         <pre lang="Java"><code>
 mMapControl.init(error -> {
     if (error == null) {